grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 > **Note:** If you use Grafana v8.5 or newer, you should use service accounts instead of API keys.
 API keys will be deprecated in the near future.
 For more information, refer to [Grafana service accounts]({{< relref ".#service-accounts" >}}).

 You can use Grafana API keys to interact with data sources via HTTP APIs.
-API keys can have a well-defined and limited scope to resources with the help of [Roles].
+API keys can have a well-defined and limited scope to resources with the help of [Roles]({{< relref "../roles-and-permissions" >}}).

 ## How to work with roles?